 Texas Instruments Incorporates.
 Dallas, Texas

 The chip provided the equivalent of some 5000 transistors.
 Changing a single photo mask permitted functional variations, including slide rule type calculations as well.
 Patent No. 4074351 was issued in July, 1971, to Gary Boon and Michael J. Cochran and assigned to TI.
-The TMS1802 was later renamed to TMS0102, the basic chip design was known as the TMS0100.
+The TMS1802 was later renamed to TMS0102, the basic chip design was known as the TMS100 or TMS0100.
 Variations were made to fit individual calculator requirements for outside customers as well as Texas Instruments.
 About 25 years later the US Patent Office officially recognize Gary Boone and TI as the inventor of the single-chip microcontroller.
 More about the TMS0100 could be found here.

 The Minimath was the first calculator designed by Texas Instruments for production.
 Afterevaluation of a limited production quantity, it was decided not to place it in production.
 The Minimath uses the TMS0111 variation of the TMS0100 design.